- 1 What are Prop 215 and SB 420?

 No, not at this time, for patient privacy reasons.
 We provide discounted consultation fee for Veterans and patients on SSI/Disability, and Patients with ADAP.

-Q: My job drug tests employees.
+My job is testing employees for drugs.
 Can my employer fire me if he finds out that I use cannabis as a legal patient?

-A: These concerns should be addressed with your employer or the Human Resources Department.
-Ultimately, even if you are a legal medical cannabis patient in California, the status of your job after drug testing is up to your employer, as employers are free to set employment conditions of their own.
+These concerns should be addressed with your employer or the Human Resources Department.
+Ultimately, even if you are a legal medical cannabis patient in California, the status of your job after drug testing is up to your employer, as employers are free to set employment conditions of their own

 If I become a legal patient, where and how will I get my Cannabis or medicine?